ElementsProject/lightning/doc/FAQ.md

 (or some mnemonics) from which it can recover all its funds.

-C-lightning has an internal bitcoin wallet, which you can use to make "on-chain" transactions, (see [withdraw](https://lightning.readthedocs.io/lightning-withdraw.7.html).
+Core Lightning has an internal bitcoin wallet, which you can use to make "on-chain" transactions, (see [withdraw](https://lightning.readthedocs.io/lightning-withdraw.7.html).
 These on-chain funds are backed up via the HD wallet seed, stored in byte-form in `hsm_secret`.